Mirogoj Cemetery

 The Mirogoj City Cemetery ([mîrɔɡɔːj], Gradsko groblje Mirogoj), also known as Mirogoj Cemetery (Groblje Mirogoj), is a cemetery park that is considered to be among the more noteworthy landmarks in the city of Zagreb.
 The cemetery inters members of all religious groups: Catholic, Orthodox, Muslim, Jewish, Protestant, Latter Day Saints; irreligious graves can all be found.
 In the arcades are the last resting places of many famous Croats.
+Mirogoj has 60,000 graves and it’s a resting place of 322,000 people.

 History

 The Mirogoj Cemetery was built on a plot of land owned by the linguist Ljudevit Gaj, purchased by the city in 1872, after his death.
 Architect Hermann Bollé designed the main building.
 The new cemetery was inaugurated on 6 November 1876.

 The construction of the arcades, the cupolas, and the church in the entryway was begun in 1879.
 Due to lack of funding, work was finished only in 1929.

 Unlike the older cemeteries, which were church-owned, Mirogoj was owned by the city, and accepted burials from all religious backgrounds.

-On 22 March 2020, during the COVID-19 pandemic, Zagreb was hit by a 5.5 magnitude earthquake that caused significant damage across the city, including the damage on the famous arcades of the Mirogoj cemetery.
+On 22 March 2020, during the COVID-19 pandemic, Zagreb was hit by a 5.5 magnitude earthquake that caused significant damage across the city, including on the famous arcades of the Mirogoj cemetery.